dfinity/threshold/README.md

 ## Proof of Concept

-_Note_: This is a proof-of-concept (POC) canister, no security review performed yet!
+_Note_: This is a proof-of-concept (POC) canister, **no security review performed yet**!
 Notable omissions:
 - no single vote check per voter
 - ad-hoc threshold calculation
 - no checks for duplicate proposal ids
+- no checks for duplicate voters in the list
 - etc.

+## What this does

+- one can add a collection of voters (principals)
+- one can add new proposals (by ID and action, an action being the destination canister, invoked method and argument payload)
+- voters can accept/deny
+- when sufficient votes for a proposal have gathered, the action gets executed and the proposal retired

 ## Setting up the voter list